hristogochev/merkle_hash/README.md

 let master_hash = tree.main_node.hash;
 ```

-#### Example: Traverse a directory tree, getting the hash of each file and directory
+#### Traverse a directory tree, getting the hash of each file and directory

 ```rust,no_run
 use merkle_hash::merkle_tree::MerkleTree;